GoldThruster/GoldThruster/README.md

 **Hello world!
 I’m GoldThruster**.
 In the case you are curios as me, and you'd like to now how I came up with this nickname, well...
 I basically though to the most stupid thing for a name possible 😂 => "Thruster"🚀
-And then, though I need to give myself some value too, not jsut show my dumbness 😅 => "Gold"🥇
+And then, though I need to give myself some value too, not just show my dumbness 😅 => "Gold"🥇

 🦸‍♂️ **Real life**:
 In real life I'm just an italian(🇮🇹) **teenager/student** who likes to code in his freetime